Coming up next, our final news roundup and information overload hour.

 I don't see any center policies of Gavin Newsom.

-Okay, I'll tell you I'll tell you what they are.
+Okay, I'll tell you what they are.

 And again, I'll say they're in the center in the context of the Democratic Party.

-You're talking about a radical left party now that's about to elect a Marxist in New York City as mayor.
+Well, you're talking about a radical left party now that's about to elect a Marxist in New York City as mayor.

-But Sean, that's the state of the Democratic Party.
+But, Sean, that's the state of the Democratic Party.

-Someone who says what he says to Charlie Kirk, someone who uh espouses uh dealing with the homeless in a more aggressive way than the party.
+Someone who says what he says to Charlie Kirk, someone who espouses dealing with the homeless in a more aggressive way than the party, someone who will talk to Charlie Kirk.

-These are in the context of the No, somebody who would have tried to talk to Charlie Kirk.
+No, somebody who would have tried to talk to Charlie Kirk.

-It didn't work with his polling, and then shifted gears and like a chameleon politician, you know, decided to go this aggressive route talking about punching people in the mouth and fighting fire with fire when his state is one of the most gerrymandered in the country.
+It didn't work with his polling and then shifted gears and like a chameleon politician, you know, decided to go this aggressive route talking about punching people in the mouth and fighting fire with fire when his state is one of the most gerrymandered in the country.

 I agree, and that's what he's doing now.